Modern California hospital exterior with seismically rated structural columns

 Pre-approval of Manufacturer

-Pre-approves anchorage details (bolt patterns, isolators, snubbers) so designers can use them on hospital projects without re-calculation.
+Pre-approves a manufacturer’s equipment and anchorage details (bolt patterns, isolators, snubbers) so designers can use them on hospital projects without re-calculation.
+OPM replaces the legacy OPA designation, which HCAI no longer uses.

 The 4-step OSP certification process